 | ScummVM | Windows, Linux, macOS, iOS, Android, and more | Limited library, but actively developed |

-I’ve long had a quiet grievance with the idea that Macs are “not for gaming.”
-The display quality, the speakers, the performance, the battery life – all of it should, at minimum, serve anyone whose tastes run to modern video games on it.
+I’ve long had a grievance with the idea that Macs are “not for gaming.”
+The display quality, the speakers, the performance, the battery life of macs – all of it should, at minimum, serve anyone whose tastes run to modern video games on it.
 But the unfortunate reality is that many games simply haven’t been ported to macOS.
-For retro games, though, macOS fares reasonably well: quite a few of the emulators above support Mac, and there are dedicated resources like Mac Source Ports, plus tools like Porting Kit for converting certain GOG and Steam games into macOS-compatible formats.
+For retro games, though, macOS fares reasonably fine: quite a few of the emulators above support Mac, and there are dedicated resources like Mac Source Ports, plus tools like Porting Kit for converting certain GOG and Steam games into macOS-compatible formats.
+However, since macOS no longer supports 32-bit software a long time ago, there are still a number of (not necessarily old) games that cannot be played.

 On Windows, most retro games can be played directly or easily found in versions that other players have already converted.
 For anything else, RetroArch remains an excellent catch-all.